-Statue of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests
+Statue Of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests

 — Women's March (@womensmarch) March 8, 2017

 Women’s March group is promoting a strike scheduled for International Women’s Day on Wednesday.
-According to the Women’s March website, this strike is
+According to the Women’s March website, this strike is,

-‘An action meant to recognize the enormous value that women of all backgrounds add to our socio-economic system, while receiving lower wages and experiencing greater inequities, vulnerability to discrimination, sexual harassment and job insecurity.’
+“An action meant to recognize the enormous value that women of all backgrounds add to our socio-economic system, while receiving lower wages and experiencing greater inequities, vulnerability to discrimination, sexual harassment and job insecurity.”

 The Statue of Liberty, situated on Liberty Island, in the Upper New York Bay of the Hudson River was gifted by the France to the US in 1886.
 Protest March is not the first group to seize on the statue as a symbol of protest.
 Last month, Alt Lady Liberty unfurled a 20-foot red and white banner at her base that read: